MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-opting-out.md

 #ms.custom: ""

 ---
-# Opting out of usage data collection
+# Opting out of usage data collection (Machine Learning Server)

-**Applies to:** Machine Learning Server, Microsoft R Server 9.x

-By default, telemetry data is collected during your usage of Machine Learning Server, Microsoft R Server, and R Client for the purpose of improving products and services.
+By default, telemetry data is collected during your usage of Machine Learning Server and R Client for the purpose of improving products and services.
 Anonymous usage data includes device information, operating system version, regional and language settings, and errors reports.
-Please see the [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) for a detailed explanation.
+You can review the [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) for a detailed explanation.

 To turn data collection on or off, use [rxPrivacyControl](r-reference/revoscaler/rxprivacycontrol.md) from [RevoScaleR](r-reference/revoscaler/revoscaler.md) on any platform, or [rx_privacy_control](python-reference/revoscalepy/rx-privacy-control.md) from [revoscalepy](python-reference/revoscalepy/revoscalepy-package.md).

 ## Version Requirements

-Privacy controls are in newer versions of the server.
-To verify server version is 9.x or later (or 3.4.x for R Client), open an R IDE, such the R Console (RGui.exe).
+Privacy controls are in server version 9.x and later, and R Client 3.4.x and later.
+To get version informaton, open an R IDE, such the R Console (RGui.exe).
 The console app reports server version information for Microsoft R Open, R Client, and R Server.
 From the console, you can use the `print` command to return verbose version information:

     > print(Revo.version)